-There is a slightly higher than average percentage of people who are BME in the St Peter's ward, with the Islington average being 32% and St Peter's 35%.
+There is a slightly higher than average of BMEs in the St Peter's ward, with the Islington average being 32% and St Peter's 35%.
+The proportion is lower in Canonbury with 28.2%.

-Whilst private cars, taxis, and private hire vehicles can be an important means of transport for disabled people, the main means of transport used by disabled Londoners at least once a week are walking (81%), bus (58%), car as passenger (42%) and car as driver (24%).
+Whilst private cars, taxis, and private hire vehicles can be an important means of transport for disabled people, the main means of transport used by disabled Londoners at least once a week are walking (78%), bus (55%), car as passenger (44%) and car as driver (24%.)
 (Source: Travel in London: Understanding our diverse communities 2019, (TfL, 2019).
-Table 2 below shows the percentages of different trips by mode by different users, showing that disabled people in Islington as more likely to be car passengers (16.7% of trips) than non disabled people (6.2% of trips).
-The proposed exemption for St Peter's in parts addresses this.